department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 ### CI-Build

+- none

+### 0.3.4

 - All
   - Fixed the example of not entered-in-error, as they all had double negative in a non working form
-- Chem-Hem
+- Chem-Hem (Not ready)
   - Added mapping markdown table
     - need Vista Fileman Field mapping yet.
   - Refine Chem-Hem
     - use ServiceRequest rather than an Observation with hasMembers
+  - Still have KBS questions outstanding
 - Vitals
   - remind to also refine search to just vital-signs, so as to not pull labs or other
 - DocumentReference
   - clarify timestamp handling as sometimes it doesn't come with a time
   - remind to also refine search to just clinical-note category
+- Conditions
+  - Add notes to the conditions that have notes

 ### 0.3.3